 Akron Community Learning Centers.
 With joint funding through the City, Akron Public Schools, and the State of Ohio, more than \$800 million is being invested to transform the Akron public school facilities into Community Learning Centers (CLCs).
 Under the City's leadership, City voters approved a .25% income tax increase to rebuild and remodel Akron's schools.
 The new Community Learning Centers are providing modern school facilities for Akron City School District students.
 The CLC's are also available to the community during evenings, weekends, and summers for recreation, civic meetings, adult education, training, and a wide variety of other City programs and community activities.
-One new facility, the Ellet High CLC, is currently under construction.
-The design of the new Kenmore Garfield High School is currently in the early phases of project development.
-The project has completed 32 buildings so far, and represents the largest construction project to date in the history of the City of Akron.
+One new facility, the Ellet High CLC, opened for the 2019-2020 school year.
+The Kenmore Garfield High School is currently under construction.
+The project has completed 33 buildings so far, and represents the largest construction project to date in the history of the City of Akron.
 Funding for the program is as follows: State of Ohio funding at \$339M, local voter-approved funding \$236M, and Locally Funded Initiatives at \$133M, for a total funding program of \$708M.